 One fully-funded Grattan Scholarship including fees and an annual stipend of €20,000 for four years.
 Grattan Scholars are chosen not only for their scholarly achievements, but also for their commitment to teaching and ambition to understand and improve society through their research and education.

-Financial support for a futher five PhD students in the form of tuition grants, stipends (approx. €14,000 euros per year), teaching and research assistantships, and support for postgraduate conference and research travel.
+Financial support for a further five PhD students in the form of tuition grants, stipends (approx. €14,000 per year), teaching and research assistantships, and support for postgraduate conference and research travel.

 The closing date for applications to be considered for funding is 30th March 2018.

 Applications are invited from outstanding and motivated graduates who wish to conduct research in areas in which the Department has particular research strengths: